-Communities along with their regional organizations may wish to hire independent expert advice to support community understanding and provide advice to enhance opportunities for sustaining traditional and cultural ways of life.
-Funding will be determined jointly with the community/regional organization.
+Communities may wish to hire independent expert advice to support community understanding and provide advice to enhance opportunities for sustaining traditional and cultural ways of life.
+Funding will be determined jointly with the community.

 Costs covered up to a maximum of \$30,000 over each 12-month period of Phase 2 assessments is available